Today's businesses rely heavily on cryptography to authenticate people and processes, secure communications, and safeguard critical data.

 Enabling confident compliance demonstration

-The centralized policy enforcement makes compliance audits simple.
-The policy file describes all cryptographic operations, and all parameters used by each operation; its simple text-based structure helps auditors and operators understand the contents without needing to be crypto experts.
+The centralization of policy enforcement simplifies compliance audits.
+The policy file describes all cryptographic operations and all parameters used by each operation; its simple text-based structure helps auditors and operators understand the contents without needing to be crypto experts.

 Further, CSG is recording events in various logs, including a